John Bandler

 B.A., Hamilton College, major in Physics, minor in Computer Science

-Since graduating law school John continued his learning in many ways, including through certifications, and each time he writes, speaks, or teaches.
+Since graduating law school John continues his learning in many ways, including each time he writes, prepares to speak, or teaches.

-John Bandler is a lawyer, consultant, author, teacher, and speaker who helps individuals and organizations navigate today's risks.
+John Bandler is a lawyer, consultant, author, teacher, and speaker who helps individuals and organizations navigate today's cyber risks and issues.
 He helps others better understand areas of law, cyber, cyberlaw, cybersecurity, cybercrime prevention and investigation, traditional crime, criminal justice, anti-money laundering, anti-fraud, and more.

-As an adjunct at John Jay, he teaches and undergraduate course on cyberlaw, an essential area to know about for today's era of government, law, and society.
-He also teaches other places at the undergraduate, graduate, and law school level, and has built online courses to bring his materials to a broader audience.
+As an adjunct at John Jay, he teaches an undergraduate course on cyberlaw, the critical area where law and technology intersect.
+He wrote a book for it, and incorporates essential introductory law knowledge (everyone should know something about law).
+He teaches (including at other places) at the undergraduate, graduate, and law school levels, to professional audiences, and has built online courses to bring his materials to a broader audience.

-John runs a law firm and consulting practice focusing on cyberlaw, cybersecurity, cybercrime investigations, traditional investigations, anti-money laundering, anti-fraud, and more.
+John runs a law firm and consulting practice focusing on cybersecurity and cyberlaw.

 John is the author of four books, numerous articles, and is a frequent speaker.